MicrosoftDocs/azure-backup-multi-disk-crash-consistent-snapshots-private-preview/articles/multi-disk-crash-consistent-snapshot.md

 ## Regions availability

-This feature is currently deployed in ^all Azure public regions*.
+This feature is currently deployed in *all Azure public regions*.
 However, to use the feature, subscription allow-listing is required.

 ## Support matrix